Pop Archives

 Velvet Waters was used as a theme by Pete Smith on 3AR Melbourne.
 Pete would say, "Ah, that theme!" and mischievously remind his listeners that they couldn't buy it.
 It was also heard as a theme on 3KZ Melbourne during the summer of 1959-60.

-Up in Sydney on 2UE, John Laws was also playing Velvet Waters in the background, off an acetate copy.
+Up in Sydney on 2UE, John Laws was also playing Velvet Waters, off an acetate copy.
 Sydney-based singer Bruce Gillespie wanted to record it, so he and his manager borrowed the acetate and arranged to have professional lyricist Dorothy Dodd write words to the song.

 Bruce's vocal version (1960) wasn’t a hit, but when Tony Worsley later recorded Dorothy's lyrics (1965) Velvet Waters became known to a far wider audience.
 Even without the haunting clarinet of The Megatrons' original, it charted #1 Brisbane, #3 Adelaide, #5 Sydney, and #9 Melbourne.